microsoft/PowerPlatformConnectors/independent-publisher-connectors/Miro/Readme.md

 ## Supported Operations
 The connector supports the following operations:
 ### Boards
+- `Get boards`: Get all boards available to the user.
 - `Create a board`: Create a new board.
 - `Get a board`: Get a specific board by its unique identifier.
 - `Update a board`: Update a specific board by its unique identifier.